eudaimyst/turn-based-pattern-toy-models/docs/DEVELOPMENT-GUIDELINES.md

 - **D3.js** for charts, vector fields, potential surfaces, and interactive visuals
 - **TypeScript** recommended for type clarity

+### Routing and Framework Constraints

+- The project uses Svelte + Vite, not SvelteKit.
+- Do not use SvelteKit filesystem routing conventions (+page.svelte, +layout.svelte).
+- Navigation between pages or views must be implemented using standard Svelte components and manual routing logic where needed.
+- All components are rendered via the Vite entry point (main.ts) and must be explicitly imported.

 ## Architectural Principles

 ### 1. Separation of Concerns